 But the mains arrived in well paced order and I was able to snap them “Hake, crushed potatoes, Romanesco cauliflower, spinach, curry and raisin veloute (£18)” – so succulent with a delectably crisp skin and I passed the cauliflower on to Charles to join his “Primrose Herd pork Loin, mashed potatoes, creamed cabbage, caramel apple.” (£18)

-Our attentive young waitress hopefully enquired if we would like pudding as we gazed out of the window at the storm clouds scudding over the sea but I can assure you I didn’t eat for the rest of the day!
+Our attentive young waitress hopefully enquired if we would like pudding?
+We gazed out of the window at the clouds scudding over the sea and had to admit we were totally full!
+I can assure you I didn’t eat for the rest of the day!

 And finally this picture perfect destination is part of the route of the West Penwith Tour